National Parks

 Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln gaze across the western horizon.
 Photo Credit: South Dakota Department of Tourism

-With 423 National Park Service across the U.S., only about 100 sites charge admission ($3 to $35).
 The national parks are an amazing value since most NPS sites charge by the vehicle and not by the person, like typical attractions.
-Some iconic destinations like Great Smoky Mountains National Park and Olympic National Park are totally free to enter since each never charge an admission.
+With 425 National Park Service sites across the U.S., only about 100 sites charge admission ($3 to $35).
+Some of the iconic parks, like Olympic National Park and Great Smoky Mountains National Park, are free to enter year-round.

-To stretch your vacation dollars even more, camp in one of the park’s campgrounds.
-Most camping sites cost less than $30 a night and even gourmet marshmallows are a bargain when toasted over a campfire.
-It’s vacation your family will remember for years.
+For even more value, you can camp in one of the park’s campgrounds.
+Most camping sites cost less than $30 a night, and even a package of hotdog and gourmet marshmallows are a bargain when toasted over a campfire.
+It’s a getaway your family will remember for years.

 Yellowstone National Park Guide

-Note: Fee-free days does not include user fees like camping, boat launches, shuttle buses, ferry rides, parking fees and tour fees.
+Note: Fee-free days do not include user fees like camping, boat launches, shuttle buses, ferry rides, parking fees and tour fees.

 Explore the National Park sites of Texas, like Big Bend.

-Explore Big Bend with your family for a taste of the Chihuahua desert, one of four deserts of North America.
+Explore Big Bend with your family for a taste of the Chihuahua desert, one of four deserts in North America.
 Photo Credit: Catherine Parker

 National Park Service Passes